Neelagiri Express: Plot

 A murder takes place aboard Neelagiri Express, bound to Coimbatore from Madras.
-Ravanan is the only passenger who is travelling with a deceased.
+Ravanan is the only passenger who is travelling with the deceased.
 One of Ravanan's co-passengers is a mysterious woman named Kalavathy.
-She takes him off the train to have food at Arakkonam and purposely makes him lose the train, and she disappears.
-In the meantime, a wealthy man named Sabapathy is murdered, and Ravanan becomes a crime suspect.
-CID Inspector Shankar is assigned the task of nabbing the criminal behind the murder.
-He realises that Ravanan is innocent and begins the investigation.
-So, he sets out of solving the case with the help of Ravanan and eventually finds the murderer.
+She takes him off the train to have food at Arakkonam Station and deliberately makes him miss the train, and then she disappears.
+In the meantime, a wealthy man named Sabapathy is murdered, and Ravanan becomes the prime suspect in that murder.
+CID Inspector Shankar is assigned the task of nabbing the murderer.
+He realises that Ravanan is innocent and commences the investigation.
+So, he sets out of solving the case with the help of Ravanan and eventually tracks down the murderer.